 Preparing the Photos

 Transfer all the photos to a computer or other device where you can easily rename the photos.
-The photos should be in JPEG format (with an ending of .jpeg or .jpg).
+The photos should be in JPEG or HEIC format (with an ending of .jpeg OR .jpg OR .heic).

 The photos are named to identify: